itsjoshuaclement/EngSoft-II-MatLab/README.md

 ### TEMP readme
 This is here to help students/contribute to self-learning and exploration into code!

+we should have a math course.
+I'm going to download my calc 3 and linear textbooks so we can read them later. and develop a course

 ## about the course
 in this course there is two main folders you will see. **Labs**, and **Homework**.